This post may contain affiliate links. Please read my disclosure policy.

 There is a lot of confusion on what is a squid, what part of a squid is calamari, what is squid ink pasta and where the black ink comes from.
 So I decided to dedicate this post to clarify some of these mysteries.

-Last year for Halloween I published the recipe Pasta with Black Ink Squid, as typically called in English (from google Adword statistic)
+Last year for Halloween I published the recipe Pasta with Black Ink Squid, as typically called in English (from Google Adword statistic)

-However this past summer, while translating seafood names in English Italian and French, I realized that the name was not in fact correct.
+However, this past summer, while translating seafood names in English Italian and French, I realized that the name was not in fact correct.

 Octopus (Eng.), Poulpe (Fr.), Polpo (It.)